respondcreate/django-versatileimagefield/docs/installation.rst

 Writing Rendition Keys
 ^^^^^^^^^^^^^^^^^^^^^^

-Rendition Keys are intuitive and easy to write, simply swap out double-underscores for the dot-notated paths you'd use in the shell or in templates.
+Rendition Keys are intuitive and easy to write, simply swap out double-underscores for the dot-notated paths you'd use :doc:`in the shell </using_sizers_and_filters>` or :ref:`in templates <template-usage>`.
 Examples:

 .. list-table::
    :widths: 15 35 25 25